 Full professor in the School of Nursing at the Université de Moncton and an associate member of the GReFoPS.
 She holds the Chaire de recherche en santé sur le vieillissement des populations and is Director of the Centre d'études du vieillissement.
-She has been recognized for her contributions to the field of aging and nursing by being named a Fellow of the Royal Society of Canada (2023), a Fellow of the Canadian Academy of Nursing (2023), an Honorary Doctor of Letters from Huntington University (2021)...
+She has been recognized for her contributions to the field of aging and nursing by being named a Fellow of the Royal Society of Canada (2023) and a Fellow of the Canadian Academy of Nursing (2023).